creative-web-solution/front-polyfill-bundle/README.md

     resource: '@CwsFrontPolyfillBundle/Resources/config/routing.xml'
 ```

+## To use as services

+Add this line in the import section of your app services.yaml

+imports:
+    - { resource: '@CwsFrontPolyfillBundle/Resources/config/services.xml' }

 ## Use

 You can call the route with the names of the polyfill in parameter, it will send you a response filled with the polyfills.